-Deborah Lundmark ranks among Canada's leading specialists in movement for the young with thirty years' experience as a dance instructor and choreographer.
+Deborah Lundmark ranks among Canada's leading specialists in movement for the young with over thirty years' experience as a dance instructor and choreographer.
 She was a faculty member of Ryerson Polytechnic University's Department of Dance from 1992 to 2000, specialising in teacher training.

 Ms. Lundmark is the founder of the School of Canadian Contemporary Dance Theatre in Toronto, where she has trained the studio's second generation of teachers, some of whom began as children in her Creative Movement classes.
 She has developed and taught curriculum-related material over the past three decades and played a key role in the Toronto District Board of Education's Drama/Dance Project.